GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Nefalesider**, $600 per yard
 1.5 lb. per yard.
 Made by cloudshapers forming clouds into a braid of chains, this rare material is not uncommon among korventennain hunters and adventurers.
 Its rarity and difficulty to craft offsets the cost by the lack of perceived value for most purposes.
 To anyone not affected by synnefopathy, it feels like the softest fabric imaginable, if it were lightly misted with moisture.
 It functions as a form of rope, *but does not deteriorate normally.
-If in an area which supresses magic- it loses 1 point of strength per minute until it is destroyed by having no strength left*.
+If in an area which suppresses magic- it loses 1 point of strength per minute until it is destroyed by having no strength left*.
 It is unaffected by Electric, Fire, Necrotic, or Radiant attacks.
 Strength 4,000.
 So long as it is being handled by a creature which is not affected by synnefopathy, it loses 1d4 points of strength per minute of handling.
 It also loses 1d6 points of strength for every minutes spent submerged or buried.

 **Periapt of Propulsion**, $10,000